YosysHQ/yosys/docs/source/CHAPTER_Verilog.rst

    ``subst_rvalue_from`` and append the found right-hand-side to ``subst_rvalue_to``.

-Handling of Cases and if-Statements
+Handling of cases and if-statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When an AST_CASE node is discovered, the following actions are performed